FAQs

 What action do I need to take as a resident of the PRRD?

-You can sign up to stay informed by subscribing for project updates at the bottom of the project homepage.
+Participate in our engagement events and sign up to stay informed by subscribing for project updates at the top of the project homepage.